A list of the best running apps for beginners!

 And before I got a GPS running watch, I measured out running routes in advance by driving to see how long it was.
 All that to say, it’s a blessing of modern technology to have so much information about our runs recorded for us so easily.
 And the fact that we can see how fast we’re going while we’re actually running in real time is incredible.
 (I’m dating myself and sounding old, but it’s true!)

 But, you don’t need a GPS running watch.
-Sure there are pros and cons, but if you aren’t ready to invest there are plenty of free running apps available on iPhones and Androids to track your time, distance and pace.
+Sure there are pros and cons (and you can also find more affordable fitness tracker options like FitBit), but if you aren’t ready to invest there are plenty of free to download running apps available on iPhone ios devices or your Android to track your time, distance and pace.
 Some even have pre-programmed routes, while other apps provide audio coaches to serve as your virtual running coach.
 And most allow you to share your progress on social media.
 Today, I’m rounding up some of the best running apps on the market for beginners so that you can start running.

 The Best Running Apps For Beginners